HL7/davinci-alerts/input/pagecontent/index.md

 Notifications can be generated for many scenarios.

 The initial version of this
 Implementation Guide will focus on *Admission Transfer and Discharge* Scenarios, in other words, anything that would create an encounter in a patient care record.
 However, this framework is intended to support other scenarios such as those listed below.
-Work is planned to document them in future publications in collaboration with domain experts such as public health.
+There is no plan to publish additional use cases in this implementation guide.
+Additional scenarios may be published as supplemental non-balloted informative documents or stand alone use case specific implementation Guides published by other entities inside or outside of HL7.

 <div class="row">
 <div class="col-sm-6" markdown="1" style="background-color: Lightcyan;">